-- ; 51 years old - i Director since September 2014 - i Managing Partner of Stillwater Family Holdings since 2010 - i Chairman of IMG College (formerly known as The Collegiate Licensing Company, "CLC") from 2007 to 2011; prior to joining IMG in 2007, Mr. Battle was president and chief executive officer of CLC, where he worked since 1984.
-CLC is the nation's oldest and largest marketing agency dedicated to providing domestic and international trademark licensing services to the collegiate market. - ; Member of the Compensation and Governance Committees of the Board - ; Mr. Battle's operational, strategic, and marketing expertise gained through senior leadership positions qualifies him to serve as a director of our Board - ; If elected, two-year term expires at the Annual Meeting for Fiscal 2016
+- 52 years old - Director since September 2014 - Managing Partner of Stillwater Family Holdings since 2010 - Chairman of IMG College (formerly known as The Collegiate Licensing Company, "CLC") from 2007 to 2011; prior to joining IMG in 2007, Mr. Battle was president and chief executive officer of CLC, where he worked since 1984.
+CLC is the nation's oldest and largest marketing agency dedicated to providing domestic and international trademark licensing services to the collegiate market - Member of the Compensation and Governance Committees of the Board - Mr. Battle's operational, strategic, and marketing expertise gained through senior leadership positions qualifies him to serve as a director of our Board - Term expires at the Annual Meeting for Fiscal 2016